 China pledged in 2009 to reduce CO2 emissions per unit of GDP by 40-45% on 2005 levels by 2020 and a share of non-fossil energy of 15%.
 Further, it announced in November 2014 that it would peak CO2 emissions by 2030 at the latest, and increase the share of non-fossil energy carriers of the total primary energy supply to at least 20% by then.

 The absolute level of emissions under both targets depends on the future growth of GDP.
-China is implementing significant policies, most recently a cap on coal consumption in 2020 and, according to our analysis, will likely achieve its 2020 pledge and its 2030 plans.
-The announcement that it will peak emissions will have a significant impact the period after 2030, as most models foresee increasing emissions for decades after that.
+China is implementing significant policies, most recently aiming for a decrease in coal consumption before 2020 and, according to our analysis, will achieve its 2020 pledge and its 2030 plans.
+The announcement that China will peak emissions will have a significant impact on global emissions in the period after 2030, as most models foresee increasing emissions for decades after that.
 As the target consists of changes in the energy mix, further measures reducing the absolute energy use could decrease emissions even further.

 China’s 2020 pledge consists of three elements:

 For its post 2020 contribution, China announced in November 2014 that it aims at peaking CO2 emissions in 2030 or earlier and at achieving a share of 20% non-fossil energy in the total primary energy supply (Xinhua News Agency, 2014).
-Looking only at the non-fossil target, the CAT estimates an absolute emission level of 14.8 GtCO2e in 2030.
-At 20%, the share of non-fossil energy is at the lower end of our assessment of current policies.
+Looking only at the non-fossil target, the CAT estimates an absolute emissions level of 13.6 GtCO2e in 2030.

 To reflect the effect of peaking emissions, we show a range of two options: the upper end results from peaking emissions in 2030.
 We made the simple assumption that the emissions growth rate from 2020 to 2030 decreases each year so that the emissions trend is flat in 2030.
-We find this does not reduce emissions further than the 14.8 GtCO2e in 2030 that result from the 20% non-fossil target.
-Another alternative scenario could be a peak of emissions in 2025 (a linear decrease of the emissions growth to zero between 2020 and 2025) and stabilisation at that level.
-Under these assumptions, China’s announcement would reach absolute emission levels of 13.8 GtCO2e in 2030.
+We find this does not reduce emissions further than the 13.62 GtCO2e in 2030 that result from the 20% non-fossil target.
+Another alternative scenario could be a peak in emissions in 2025 (a linear decrease of the emissions growth to zero between 2020 and 2025) and stabilisation at that level.
+Under these assumptions, China’s announcement would reach slightly lower absolute emissions levels of 13.56 GtCO2e in 2030.

 It is interesting to note that, in our calculations, the share of non-fossils determines the absolute level of emissions resulting from the pledge in 2030.
 Other parameters, such as total energy use, are kept as under the CAT current policy projections.
-The orientation towards a less emission intense economy however could likely also spur additional energy efficiency measures, which are not yet considered as implemented policies today.
+The orientation towards a less emissions-intense economy, however, could also spur additional energy efficiency measures, which are not yet considered as implemented policies today.
 This could decrease the level of the emissions further or move the peaking to an earlier date.

 China has a range of implemented policies in most sectors.
 Most significant is its commitment to a strong increase of renewable and low carbon energy.
 Since the Medium and Long Term Development Plan for Renewable Energy from 2007, China has increased its renewable energy capacity plans multiple times.

 In its latest update of the 12th Five Year Plan, China decided to aim for a target of 700 GW of renewable energy capacity in 2020.
-This target is confirmed by the National Action Plan on Climate Change released in September 2014, which defines a number of actions and targets for 2020 (The People’s Republic of China, 2014).
+This target was confirmed by the National Action Plan on Climate Change released in September 2014, which defines a number of actions and targets for 2020 (The People’s Republic of China, 2014).
+In March 2015, China further expressed its willingness for a strong increase of renewable energy, planning to increase solar capacity by 17.8 GW in 2015, instead of previously planned 15 GW (Bloomberg, 2015a).

 As China only makes available two inventory years which do not have the same scope and are thus not directly comparable, we use a combination of international data sources for energy related emissions (IEA, 2014b) and non-energy emissions (EDGAR 4.2 (EC/JRC/PBL, 2011), CDIAC (Boden, 2013)), and inventory data for LULUCF to determine historic emissions until 2010.
 For the projections, we used the enhanced policy scenario from the second National Communication until 2020, which leads to 45% improvement of emission intensity for energy related emissions.
 After 2020 we use growth rates of the World Energy Outlook 2014 (IEA2014).
 We add projections from US EPA (2012) for non-CO2 emissions.
 For CO2 process emissions, we use growth rates from the non-OECD region from the IEA’s Energy Technology Perspectives report (IEA, 2014c).